Architect of Russia's Resurgence and Challenger of the American Empire

-Vladimir Putin, the President of Russia, and challenger of the prevailing global order.
-His core philosophy centres on a deep love for Russia and a belief that Western consumerism has corrupted his nation, necessitating the destruction of the American Empire, identified as the source of this pervasive Western influence.
+Vladimir Putin's core philosophy centres on a deep love for Russia and a belief that Western Consumerism has corrupted his nation, necessitating the destruction of the American Empire, identified as the source of this pervasive Western influence.

 Putin envisions war as a mechanism to radically reshape Russian society, fostering discipline, unity, and prosperity, thereby saving Russian civilisation and its soul.